7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Scale-Sets.md

 **Update Policy** determine VM instances are brought up-to-date with the latest scale set model
 - Automatic: Increasing with start upgrading immediately in random order
-- Manual - Existiing instances must be manaually upgraded
+- Manual - Existing instances must be manaually upgraded
 - Rolling - Upgrade roll out in batches with optional pause Health monitoring can be enabled to detirmine if server is healthy or unhealthy
 1. Application health extension: Ping an HTTP request to a specifrc path and except a status 200